Daylight Savings Time | When to Change the Clocks in London

 Many devices that have internet connection, like smartphones, laptops, and smart televisions, update automatically.
 Other digital display clocks, like those on your oven or in your car, along with wristwatches will need to be manually updated so make sure to wind them back so you don’t get caught out.

-When will the clocks go back again?
+When will the clocks go forward again?

 Loading...